Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Reality conditions

 \section{Reality conditions}

+Reality conditions for the sine(sinh)-Gordon equations single out real-valued and smooth solutions.
+Real-valued solutions are obtained if the desired properties of the dynamic variables for the Hamiltonian systems from the corresponding hierarchy are satisfied (see subsection~\ref{ss:RealForms}).
+By applying the parametrization \eqref{WPAlphaGamma} in terms of the $\wp$-functions, we come to the problem of finding particular paths in the Jacobian variety $\Jac(\mathcal{V})$ where these conditions are met.
+Taking into account that the argument $u$ of the $\wp$-functions is given by \eqref{uParam}, we consider affine subspaces in $\Jac(\mathcal{V})$ of the form

+In this paper, we focus on half-period shifts $\bm{C}$ and use the addition law on $\mathcal{V}$ to find such $\bm{C}$ that the dynamic variables possess the desired properties.
+Among real-valued solutions, we choose those without singularities, which we call smooth.

-In what follows, we work with the canonical curve $\mathcal{V}$ of the form \eqref{V22g1Eq}, corresponding to the spectral curve \eqref{CurveGN} of the $N$-gap hamiltonian system of the sine(sinh)-Gordon hierarchy.
-All parameters $\lambda_k$ of \eqref{V22g1Eq} are real, since integrals of motion $h_n$, $c_n$ in \eqref{CurveGN} are required to be real.
-Two of branch points of the curve $\mathcal{V}$ in question are fixed at $(0,0)$ and infinity, and so $\lambda_{4g+2}\equiv 0$.
-Moreover, \begin{theo} In the sine-Gordon hierarchy, the finite-gap solution \eqref{sinGSol} is real-valued if all finite non-zero branch points are complex conjugate.
+In what follows, we work with the canonical form $\mathcal{V}$ of the spectral curve \eqref{CurveGN}, associated with an $N$-gap Hamiltonian system from the sine(sinh)-Gordon hierarchy.
+The canonical form $\mathcal{V}$ is defined by equation \eqref{V22g1Eq} with $\lambda_{4g+2}\,{\equiv}\, 0$, implying that the curve $\mathcal{V}$ has branch points at both zero and infinity.
+All parameters $\lambda_k$ of \eqref{V22g1Eq} are real, as the integrals of motion $\rmh_n$ and $\rmr_n$ in \eqref{CurveGN} are required to be real.

-In the sinh-Gordon hierarchy, the finite-gap solution \eqref{sinhGSol} is real-valued if all finite non-zero branch points are real. \end{theo}

-The reality conditions for the sinh-Gordon hierarchy, associated with the affine algebra $\mathfrak{sl}(2,\Real) \otimes \mathfrak{L}(z,z^{-1})$, are similar to the ones for the KdV hierarchy, see \cite[Proposition\;3]{BerKdV2024}.
-The reality conditions for the sine-Gordon hierarchy are discussed in detail below.

-In this section, we will find the constant vector $\bm{C}$ such that $\wp_{1,2N-1}$ is bounded, and with the arguments as in \eqref{sinGSol} runs along the circle of radius $\sqrt{\lambda_{4g}}$.
-In the sine-Gordon hierarchy, the parametrization of $\gamma_{-1}$ introduced in subsection~\ref{ss:SineSinhParam} implies $\lambda_{4g}\,{>}\,0$.
+For brevity, we consider equation \eqref{V22g1Eq} in the form $y^2 \,{=}\, \Lambda(x)$.
+Let $\{e_k\}_{k=1}^{2g+1}$ be roots of $\Lambda$, enumerated in the ascending order of their real and imaginary parts, as shown in fig.\,\ref{cyclesOddCC}.

+The sinh-Gordon equation arises on the affine algebras of $\mathfrak{sl}(2,\Real)$ (where $\sfb\,{\in}\,\Real$) and $\imath \mathfrak{sl}(2,\Real)$ (where $\sfb\,{\in}\,\imath \Real$).
+The properties of $\wp$-functions established in \cite[Proposition\;1]{BerKdV2024} guarantee that the dynamic variables for Hamiltonian systems in the sinh-Gordon hierarchy are consistent with these affine algebras, see subsection~\ref{ss:RealForms}.

+The sine-Gordon equation arises on the affine algebras of $\mathfrak{su}(2)$ (where $\sfb\,{\in}\,\imath \Real$) and $\imath \mathfrak{su}(2)$ (where $\sfb\,{\in}\,\Real$).
+In these cases, the conditions on the dynamic variables to be consistent with the affine algebras are more complicated.
+Specifically, as shown in subsection\;\ref{ss:SineSinhParam}, the constraint \eqref{hm1Rel} implies:

+This condition is used to identify real-valued solutions to the sine-Gordon equation and resembles the one presented in \cite[Lemma\;3]{DN1982}.